View Interactive Schedule Booklet

 Learning: it’s never too early to start or too late to stop.
 That’s why College of Lake County provides the region with personal enrichment courses for all ages.
 CLC is an affordable, local resource for you to stretch your body and mind.

 Our non-credit, non-graded courses are not light on content.
 Nationally known subject matter experts, educators, authors and licensed professionals teach lively classes full of detailed information and robust experiences.
 You can study a subject you’re passionate about in-depth, improve your existing skills, or try a course that’s completely foreign to you just for kicks.

 Personal enrichment courses.
 Our classes range from one-day seminars and workshops to semester-length courses.
 Topics include all kinds of interests--painting and jewelry making, computer skills, cooking, languages, wellness, sports and fitness, tours, writing and more!

 Explore programs for youth and teenagers provide children year-round, quality academic enrichment and opportunities in a college environment.
 From ACT test prep and STEM to engineering and web design, CLC offers many options for boys and girls in grades 1 through 12.
-Summer camp, recreational courses, local tours and trips are additional family-oriented options that change seasonally.
+Recreational courses and local trips and tours are additional family-oriented options that change seasonally.